Your build is a terminal.

 Static Site Artifacts

 Build artifacts are plain HTML + CSS.
-No JavaScript.
-No app server.
-No build step.
+There's no app server or build step.
 Serve the directory with any static host: nginx, s3, pgs.sh, python -m http.server.
-Zero runtime dependencies.
+It's a static site with zero runtime dependencies.

 Build Attestation